tjcarney89/swift-tableviews-readme-ios-0217/README.md

 ### Table View Methods

-The first method, `numberOfSectionsInTableView(_:)`, returns the number of _sections_ in the tablew view.
+The first method, `numberOfSectionsInTableView(_:)`, returns the number of _sections_ in the table view.
 Many table views only have one section, including the one in this example project, so in this case, the method is simply returning `1`.
 Table views can be broken into sections, though.
 You can see this in the Settings app, which groups similar settings categories into sections.
 Each section is denoted with a large grey area.
 Sections can have titles, too, although the Settings app doesn't have titles for its sections.

 ![Settings.app](https://s3.amazonaws.com/learn-verified/ios-settings.png)